-General Competencies for Suppliers
+General Competencies

-1. Innovative and Sustainable Practices

-- Innovation in Product Development and Production Techniques: - Suppliers are expected to engage in continuous improvement processes, adopting innovative production techniques that enhance product quality, reduce waste, and increase efficiency. - This includes investing in new technologies and research and development activities that can lead to better products and more sustainable practices. - Environmental Stewardship and Social Responsibility:

-- Commitment to sustainability is a critical competency, involving the implementation of environmentally friendly practices across all operations.
-This can include reducing carbon footprints, utilizing renewable energy sources, and minimizing waste. - Social responsibility towards the workforce and local communities is also essential, ensuring fair labour practices and contributing to community development.

-2. Financial Stability and Scalability
+- a) Innovative and Sustainable Practices - Knowledge in Innovative product development and production techniques: - Innovative production techniques that enhance product quality, reduce waste, and increase efficiency. - Technologies and research and development activities that can lead to better products and more sustainable practices. - Knowledge in Environmental Stewardship and Social Responsibility: - Implementation of environmentally friendly practices across all operations.
+This can include reducing carbon footprints, utilizing renewable energy sources, and minimizing waste. - Social responsibility towards the workforce and local communities is also essential, ensuring fair labour practices and contributing to community development. - b) Financial Stability and Scalability